sancarbar/rx-viewmodel-network-android-architecture/README.md

-# rx-viewmodel-network-android-architecture
+# ReactX ViewModel Network Layer Architecture for Android

-Sample App that integrates the principles and libraries of ReactX programming, ViewModel to create network requests on Android.
+Sample App that integrates the principles and libraries of ReactiveX programming, ViewModel to create network requests on Android.